khourious/minion-seq/README.md

 ---

-#### Tips

-* If the computer is shutdown or the snakemake process is "finished", the files are not deleted.
-However, snakemake creates a hidden metadata file with execution information.
-Then, to restart the snakemake process from the stop point, you can use ``snakemake --use-conda --rerun-incomplete``.

-* If you had a single sample that failed, rather than re-running the pipeline on all the samples again, change the config file so that the pipeline will *only run on the single* failed sample.

----

 #### Inside the pipeline...

 When Guppy basecalls the raw `fast5` reads, it makes a workspace directory, which then contains a `pass` and a `fail` directory.
 Both the `pass` and the `fail` directory contain fastq files.
 The `fastq` in the pass directory contains the high quality reads (Q score >= 7), and the pipeline only uses this `fastq` files.

-The basecalled `fastq` files serves as input to porechop, the program which performs barcode demultiplexing.
-Porechop writes a single `fastq` file for each barcode to the `demux` directory you created.
+The basecalled `fastq` files serves as input to Guppy Basecaller, the program which performs barcode demultiplexing.
+Guppy Basecaller writes a single `fastq` file for each barcode to the `demux_guppy` directory you created.
+Then, Porechop also writes a single `fastq` file for each barcode to the `demux_porechop` directory you created.

 Next we run `pipeline.py`, which is a large script that references other custom python scripts and shell scripts to do run every other step of the pipeline.
 This is what is occurring in `pipeline.py`.

 1. Map sample IDs and run information that is contained in the `samples.tsv` and the `runs.tsv` files.
 This allows us to know which sample IDs are linked to which barcodes and primers etc.

 2. Convert demuxed `fastq` files to `fasta` files.
-(If you look in the `demux` directory after a pipeline run you'll see both file types present for each barcode).
+(If you look in the `demux_porechop` directory after a pipeline run you'll see both file types present for each barcode).

 3. Using the linked sample and run information, combine the two barcode `fastq` or `fasta` files that represent pool 1 and pool 2 of the same sample.
 The pool-combined files are written as `<sample ID>.fasta` and `<sample ID>.fastq` to the `build` directory you made previously.